 When ties occur for the highest match wins in a tournament, all top-scoring competitors will receive the highest level trophy awarded for their Trophy Case and are co-victors in the eyes of the Arena.
 For the sake of local event prizes and glory, however, Tournament organizers may elect to hold additional tie-breaking rounds or to use the provided Buchholz tiebreaker score (which displays the sum of each player's opponents' match wins) and, as a secondary tie-breaker, each competitor's total battle wins.
 Both numbers are displayed in the tournament point results table.

 The Competitive Season: The Path to World Champion

-The 2019-2020 Competitive Season begins October 2019 and will feature 10 monthly Cups.
+The 2020-2021 Competitive Season begins October 2020 and will feature multiple monthly Cups.
 Midway through the Season, the strongest competitors in each community will receive an invitation to compete at an exclusive Regional Invitational against the top competitors of other communities in the region.
 Victors of these Regional Invitationals will receive a coveted spot at the Continental Championships held in June, July, and August.
 At the end of the Season, the Continental Champions will come together to see who deserves the title of World Champion!

 Communities around the globe will have an opportunity to apply to host their area’s Regional Invitational.
 The Silph Arena will select from those communities based on a number of factors, including a proven track record of successful, accredited Silph Arena tournaments and a demonstrated capacity to handle hosting a larger, multi-community tournament.